auzzton/med-chatbot/README.md

 3. Hospital locator is in the location.py file where the user can find the hospitals in their locality by giving their location details as an input

 NOTE: USE YOUR OWN API KEY
+The only working model is mode4.py and hospital locator is location.py , the rest of the models are meant for testing with different LLMs